 “What we try to do is we provide a very safe and secure educational environment..the girls, they come feel secure, and they get an education,” she said.
 “The main purpose is we try to find jobs for them online.
 So they get paid online and they work online without the fear of any security and family concerns.”

 Challenges abound.
 Not everyone is happy Forough is teaching young women to support themselves.
 The power goes out occasionally, and the school must run on generator power.
 It’s still premature to pay students in Bitcoin, as merchants in Herat don’t accept it, and it’s nearly impossible to the women to receive packages ordered online.
+But it is hard to deny the change having access to ONLINE Education RESOURCEs and the ability to teach themselves and others coding brings to women in these communities.

 “For the start we are going to receive their payments in our bank account in NYC and then transfer to our … account to Afghanistan and pay them in person,” Forough said.
 “There are many challenges for Bitcoin … there is no exchange in Afghanistan and also they can’t purchase tangible materials as shipping addresses are not working in Afghanistan properly.”